MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-add-vm-image.md

 ---
-title: Adding a VM image to Azure Stack | Microsoft Docs
+title: Add a VM image to Azure Stack | Microsoft Docs
 description: Add your organization's custom Windows or Linux VM image for tenants to use
 services: azure-stack
 documentationcenter: ''